-The second instruction will be canceled both due to the failure of the condition code check and due to the data abort.
+The second instruction will update a0 even though it should be canceled due to the data abort on the previous instruction.

 A complete software workaround requires ensuring that data aborts do not occur due to any instruction immediately preceding the coprocessor instructions described in this errata.
 The only way to ensure this is to not allow memory operations immediately preceding these types of instructions.
 For example, the fixes for the instructions above are: